An Evening Routine Can Help in More Ways Than You Might Think

 Remember routines vary from child to child—what is important is finding what works and sticking to it.

 Think about what your child needs to do every evening.

-A successful routine should incorporate and prioritize what must get done every night.
+A successful evening routine should incorporate and prioritize what must get done every night.
 Consider snack time, homework, chores, and bed times.

 Make time for activities of daily living.

 Self-care activities like brushing teeth and bathing are also a priority and should be included in the routine.
 They are essential for every area of development, and creating a foundation for healthy habits.

 A routine doesn’t mean there can’t be fun—in fact, there should be time for activities that bring joy to your child.
 Consider outside play, imaginary play and other recreational activities.